 If you haven't already, access the careers and employability service where you’re studying or have graduated from.
 Visit open days of university and training providers or the school before applying to a school-led teacher training route.

 Postgraduate Certificate in Education (PGCE)

 Schools recruit and train teachers on the job, in partnership with other schools or a university.
 School Direct courses lead to QTS, possibly a PGCE and/or Masters-level credits.
 There is an expectation, but not a guarantee, of employment within the training school at the end.
-Trainees are based in at least two schools.

-- Unsalaried - available for graduates with a 2:2 or above, you may be eligible for a scholarship/bursary of up to £30,000 to support you during your training;
+- Unsalaried - available for graduates with a 2:2 or above, you may be eligible for a scholarship/bursary of up to £30,000 to support you during your training.

 School-centred initial teacher training (SCITT)

 Leading to QTS, SCITT courses are delivered across England by groups of schools.
 Most of the training is delivered in the classroom by experienced teachers.
 If your training includes a PGCE you may need to attend a partner university so check with individual providers.

 This school-led course particularly suits applicants wanting to gain teaching qualifications who already have a lot of school experience, as you will be based in schools from the beginning.
 Many SCITT courses also include a PGCE or Masters credits but you’ll need to check with individual providers for more information, search for a PGCE (SCITT) course to see what’s available.